learn-the-web/topics/dom.md

 ## Manipulating classes

-When manipulating CSS from Javascript it’s very easy to just add the styles directly into the CSS.
+When manipulating CSS from JavaScript it’s very easy to just add the styles directly into the CSS.
 But from a maintainability & collaboration perspective it’s good to not cross the streams: keep HTML in HTML, CSS in CSS, and only JS in JS.

-It’s best practice to just add and remove classes on elements: CSS classes are the contract between your Javascript and your HTML/CSS. *The CSS can deal only with styling and the JS only deals with activating that CSS.*
+It’s best practice to just add and remove classes on elements: CSS classes are the contract between your JavaScript and your HTML/CSS. *The CSS can deal only with styling and the JS only deals with activating that CSS.*

 ### Naming conventions

-When using classes specifically for Javascript it’s best practice to prepend them with `js-`, so everybody is clear on their purpose.
+When using classes specifically for JavaScript it’s best practice to prepend them with `js-`, so everybody is clear on their purpose.

 ```css
 .js-active {